 Ask about “Life Experience” Credits

-While the cost of higher education continues to rise today, there are many options for bringing that price tag back down.
+While the cost of higher education continues to rise today, many options exist for bringing that price tag back down.
 When you are armed with basic information about the various types of financial aid available, you will be more likely to find the money you need to pay for that education.
 While community colleges are typically a more affordable option than four-year schools, a little help can go a long way financially – even at these institutions.